apache/spark/docs/running-on-kubernetes.md

   <td><code>spark.kubernetes.kerberos.tokenSecret.itemKey</code></td>
   <td><code>(none)</code></td>
   <td>
-    Specify the item key of the data where your existing delegation token is stored.
+    Specify the item key of the data where your existing delegation tokens are stored.
 This removes the need for the job user to provide any kerberos credentials for launching a job.
   </td>
 </tr>